 Thanks for putting down the down payment on my new house.
 I have no idea how people get $40,000 to put down without cashing in on their trust funds.

 Thanks for paying all of my bills well in to my late 20s.

-Thanks for not getting mad when I memorized your credit card number and went wild, spending $10,000 when online shopping was first invented in the mid-90s.
+Thanks for not getting mad when I memorized your credit card number and spent over $10,000 when online shopping was first invented in the mid-90s.

 Thanks for knowing all the other dads that own important places like Char-Grill, Cameron Village, Angus Barn, etc.